webatvantage/Responsive-Background-Images/README.md

 Add the JS at the end of the body
-The script initializes automatically on load
+The script initializes automatically on load and adds a resize handler that sets the corresponding src on breakpoint change
 ```javascript
 <script src="js/bg-responsive.js"></script>
 ```